 Emissions from the Transportation Sector

-Over half of Maine’s carbon emissions come from the transportation sector.
+49 percent of Maine’s carbon emissions come from the transportation sector.
 As a rural and geographically large state, Maine people often depend on personal vehicles to get around.
 Currently, Maine people have a high dependency on gasoline to power their vehicles, which contributes to climate change and sends money to out-of-state fossil fuel providers rather than investing in Maine’s economy.
 The state is exploring cleaner fuel options and has a number of initiatives directed at electrifying aspects of Maine’s transportation system.

 Transportation Beneficial Electrification